Anjalika Nande

 Bio

 I got my PhD in theoretical physics from Harvard University in May 2021 supervised by Dr. Alison L. Hill.
 My thesis focused on understanding the evolution of drug resistance in fluctuating environments and understanding the role played by the structure of human contact networks on the spread of SARS-CoV-2.
-During my PhD I also gained some background in evolutionary game theory and worked on creating the package DyPy , which is a Python library for simulating the evolutionary dynamics of matrix-form games.
+During my PhD I also gained some background in quantum field theory, neural networks, and evolutionary game theory (worked on creating the package DyPy , which is a Python library for simulating the evolutionary dynamics of matrix-form games).
 My undergraduate education was done at the University of Birmingham, UK where I received an MSci in Theoretical Physics and Applied Mathematics.

 News